MRMSTCHS/kubify/README.md

 ![AUTOMATION9000](./docs/img/README_md_imgs/iron-person.gif)

+Special thank you to the fully automated open source interfaces (local and deployed indentical automation), such as KubeDB and KubeMQ!!!

 In the Kubernetes world, this is truly revolutionary, one of a kind (due to local testing automations matching deployed environment automations turn key and hybrid k8s portable interfaces) and was *super* fun to build!!!